 Don’t let this be easy includes work by Ree Morton (1936–1977), whose kitsch aesthetics, literary references, and renaissance of the decorative arts defied the monumentalism of a predominantly male art world; Carolee Schneemann (1939–2019), a pioneer of feminist avant-garde performance known for her staged works that personified women’s sexual liberation; Alexis Smith (b.
 1949), whose mixed-media assemblages embody the conflicts between the real and the idealized in US culture; and Howardena Pindell (b.
 1943), who pivoted from abstraction in 1980 to more directly address sociopolitical issues around the intersection of race, class, and gender.
 These artists developed experimental presentations and self-published projects in response to (and in spite of) their exclusion from the art market and gallery representation.
 In doing so, they expanded definitions of art and the bounds of accepted aesthetics.

-Curators: Nisa Mackie, director and curator, Education and Public Programs; with Alexandra Nicome, interpretation fellow, Education and Public Programs
+Nisa Mackie, director and curator, Education and Public Programs; and Alexandra Nicome, former interpretation fellow, Education and Public Programs.